gpratte/texastoc-v2-react-redux/README.md

 * [step 03 navigation bar](#step-03-navigation-bar)
 * [step 02 bootstrap](#step-02-bootstrap)
 * [step 01 create development environment](#step-01-create-development-environment)

+## step-34-reload
+The home page Refresh button changed to Reload.
+Reload does an http request for the html page (Refresh was calling apis to update the redux store).

 ## step-33-footer
 Added a component at the bottom of the main page that shows the